-Some children with medical conditions may also have special educational needs and may have a statement, or EHC Plan which brings together health and social care needs, as well as their special educational provision where the SEN Code of Practice (2014) is followed.
-Arrangements in place in schools to support pupils at school with medical conditions are detailed within the school's policy for Supporting pupils with Medical Conditions (April 2014).
+Some children with medical conditions may also have special educational needs (SEND) and may have an EHC plan which brings together health and social care needs, as well as their special educational provision where the SEND Code of Practice (2014) is followed.
+Arrangements in place in schools to support pupils at school with medical conditions are detailed within the school's policy for Supporting pupils with Medical Conditions.